Criminal Lawyer In Dekalb County GA

 However, if you’ve been arrested or taken into police custody, the officer must read your rights.
 It doesn’t matter where the arrest and interrogation take place, you must be informed of your rights.

-If you are confused about this information, you may want to talk to a criminal lawyer Dekalb County relies on by calling Andrew R. Lynch, P.C. at 404-373-7735.
+If you are confused about this information, you may want to talk to a criminal lawyer Dekalb County relies on by calling The Lynch Law Group, P.C. at 404-373-7735.

 What Happens if You Aren’t Read Your Miranda Rights as Required?